Reps probe paper leakages, cancellation of examinations by WAEC

 By Levinus Nwabughiogu, Abuja

-Worried by reports of incessant leakages of examinations papers and outright cancellation, House of Representatives, Wednesday, resolved to investigate the West African Examinations Council, W.A.E.C to avoid financial wastages.
+Worried by reports of incessant leakages of examinations papers and outright cancellation, the House of Representatives, yesterday, resolved to investigate the West African Examinations Council, WAEC to avoid financial wastages.

 It, therefore, mandated its Committee on Basic Education and Services to carry out the assignment.

-The resolutions followed the consideration of a motion titled “Need to Investigate Chronic Leakage of the West African Senior School Certificate Examination (WASSCE) Questions and Incessant Cancellation by the West African Examinations Council (WAEC) in Nigeria”, moved at the plenary by Hon.
-Benjamin Okezie Kalu (APC, Abia).
+The resolutions followed the consideration of a motion entitled: “Need to Investigate Chronic Leakage of the West African Senior School Certificate Examination (WASSCE) Questions and Incessant Cancellation by the West African Examinations Council (WAEC) in Nigeria,” moved at the plenary by Benjamin Okezie Kalu (APC, Abia).

-“On September 15, 2021, in a notice issued by its Public Affairs Department, WAEC cancelled Physics 2 & 1 and Business Management 2 & 1 Examinations, which were originally scheduled for Wednesday, September 15, 2021, citing leakage of some examination papers on social media as a reason for the cancellation.
+He said: “On September 15, 2021, in a notice issued by its Public Affairs Department, WAEC cancelled Physics 2 & 1 and Business Management 2 & 1 examinations, which were originally scheduled for Wednesday, September 15, 2021, citing leakage of some examination papers on social media as a reason for the cancellation.

-READ ALSO: WAEC results: 48.61% obtained credits in English, Maths, 3 others

-“WAEC has, at several times in the past, cancelled examinations for similar reasons including the cancellation of Literature in English Papers taken by private candidates in 2021.
+“WAEC had, at several times in the past, cancelled examinations for similar reasons including the cancellation of Literature in English papers taken by private candidates in 2021.

 “The reasons do not warrant cancellation of an examination of such magnitude and such repeated cancellations are indicative of ineptitude on the part of the examining body.